JuliaIO/HDF5.jl/doc/jld.md

 ```
 Julia data file (HDF5), version 0.0.0
 ```

-Pre-existing "plain" HDF5 file can have new items written to it in *.jld format; such files will lack the 512-byte header.
+A pre-existing "plain" HDF5 file can be opened with `jldopen(filename, "r+")` and have new items written to it in *.jld format; such files will lack the 512-byte header.
-- Julia objects are stored as datasets, and groups are deliberately saved for "user structure" (exceptions: /_refs, /_types, see below).
+- Julia objects are stored as datasets; groups are deliberately saved for "user structure."
 Complex objects are therefore stored by making use of HDF5's reference features.
+There are two reserved group names, `/_refs` and `/_types` (see below).
 - Each object has at least a "julia_type" attribute, consisting of a string used to encode its type.
 Other reserved attribute names: "julia_format", "CompositeKind", "Module".

-### Specific types
+### Storage format for specific types

 - Scalars and arrays of HDF5-supported `BitsKind`s: represented directly
 - ASCII/UTF8 strings and arrays of such strings: represented directly (using variable-length strings)
-- `Nothing`: written as a H5S_NULL dataset with julia_type "Nothing"
+- `Nothing`: written as a H5S_NULL dataset with `julia_type` "Nothing"
 - `Bool`s: scalars are written as a single Uint8.
 Arrays of Bools are written with an additional attribute "julia_format", containing a string which describes the encoding strategy.
 Currently "EachUint8" is the only supported format (which writes `Array{Bool}` as an `Array{Uint8}`), but in the future it's anticipated that `BitArray`s will be the default.
 TODO: consider letting `g[name, "julia_format", "EachUint8"] = A` specify the format explicitly.
 - `Complex64`/`Complex128`: written as pairs of `Float32`/`Float64`s.
 An array of complex numbers with dimensionality `(s1, s2, ...)` is written as an array of `FloatingPoint`s with  dimensionality `(2, s1, s2, ...)`.
 - `Symbol`: represented as a string.
 Array of symbols represented as array of strings.